What can you do to help the monarch? Protect habitat, avoid pesticide use, plant gardens, and contribute data to Xerces-led community science efforts.

 If you live anywhere in the West, you can contribute data to the Western Monarch Milkweed Mapper.
 All you need is a photograph of a monarch (adult, egg, larva, pupa), and/or a milkweed, the precise location, and the date of the observation.
 Providing this straightforward information can have a big impact on our understanding of the distribution of milkweed, monarchs, or both.

-Every observation of monarch butterflies helps us to better understand when and what habitat types monarchs are using for breeding and migration.
+Every observation of monarch butterflies helps us to better understand what habitat types monarchs are using for breeding and migration, and when.
 We still know very little about important migratory pathways, roost trees and shrubs (otherwise known as aggregation stopover sites), and nectar resources used by monarchs both during migration and at their overwintering sites along the coast.
 By contributing your observations, you can assist with our understanding of this beloved butterfly species, and that information can ultimately help guide conservation efforts to preserve these stunning migrations for future generations.